Tenant Health and Safety Rights | Insight in to UK Rental Property Standards

 How to Minimise the Risk of Falling

 Avoiding the potential for trips and falls is something that is best tackled through cooperation between you as a tenant, and your landlord.
-It involves the right balance of common sense, best maintenance practices and health and safety regulations.
+It involves the right balance of common sense and best maintenance practices.

 Your landlord is responsible for ensuring that the property is safe...